Dr Karen Gravett

 Research projects

-My latest book will be published by Bloomsbury in 2024.
-This book will focus on how theory can be used to understand contemporary higher education and the difference thinking critically can make to practice.
+This book will be published by Bloomsbury in 2025.
+This book will focus on how theory can be used to understand contemporary higher education and the interrelationship of critical thinking and practice.

-I am working with A/Prof Rola Ajjawi from Deakin University and Prof Sarah O'Shea from Curtin University on a SRHE funded project to examine how and in what ways educators can foster students’ sense of belonging and engagement in the digital university.
-This work will also examine the complexity of belonging as a concept and experience as well as understanding more about the phenomenon of non-belonging.
+I am working with A/Prof Rola Ajjawi from Deakin University and Prof Sarah O'Shea from Charles Sturt University to examine how and in what ways educators can understand and foster students’ experiences of belonging and engagement.
+This work examines the complexity of belonging as a concept and experience as well as understanding more about the phenomenon of non-belonging.
+This work has been funded by the SRHE and the ESRC IAA and our project website is here https://www.belongingtouniversity.co.uk/

 Supervision